Identity management & customer access

 The increasing digitalization of society has pushed companies to reinvent themselves by multiplying their sales channels.

-In addition to physical stores, companies have invested heavily in the implementation of new contact points such as e-commerce sites, mobile applications, call centers, etc.
+In addition to physical stores, companies have invested heavily in setting up new points of contact such as e-commerce sites, mobile applications, call centers and so on.

-This multi-channel strategy has created a major challenge for companies.
-Indeed, each channel/service develops its own “customer" database and manages it in an autonomous and decentralized way.
-As a result, companies find themselves with a multitude of compartmentalized, heterogeneous “customer” databases with poor data quality.
+This multi-channel strategy has presented companies with a major challenge.
+Indeed, each channel/service develops its own “customer” base and manages it in an autonomous and decentralized manner.
+As a result, companies end up with a multitude of compartmentalized, heterogeneous “customer” databases with poor data quality.

-At a time when data is an essential lever for value creation and new regulations are increasingly protecting citizens, it is essential for any company wishing to deploy a customer-centric strategy to know its customers better in order to offer them services/products adapted to their expectations.
-This requires the implementation of a centralized and decompartmentalized customer identity and access management platform (Customer IAM).
+At a time when data is an essential lever for value creation and new regulations are increasingly protecting citizens, it is essential for any company wishing to deploy a customer-centric strategy get to know our customers better, so that we can offer them services/products tailored to their needs.
+This requires the implementation of a centralized, decompartmentalized Customer Identity and Access Management (Customer IAM) platform.

-C-IAM (Customer Identity and Access Management) aims at building a centralized base for "customer" data and management rules, facilitating information sharing and enrichment.
-This foundation must offer or expose, through different services, life cycle management, single sign-on, authorization and consent management functionalities.
-Among the expected modules, we find:
+The aim of C-IAM (Customer Identity and Access Management) is to build a centralized foundation for customer data and management rules, facilitating the sharing and enrichment of information.
+This foundation must offer or expose, through different services, functionalities for lifecycle management, single sign-on, authorization and consent management.
+Among the expected modules are :

-This module is in charge of automating the processes of self-registration, on-boarding and off-boarding of customers, self-service, progressive profiling, etc.
+This module automates self-registration, on-boarding and off-boarding of customers, self-service, progressive profiling and other processes.

-- Single Sign-On (SSO): a single authentication to access all applications is the promise of SSO.
-The implementation of such functionality can be based on multiple approaches: Web SSO, identity federation (SAML2, OpenID Connect, WS-*, etc.) which can be combined to meet different needs.
-Deploying an SSO solution, by reducing the number of passwords, allows to reinforce access security while improving the user experience;
+- Single Sign-On (SSO): a single authentication to access all applications – that’s the promise of SSO.
+Implementing such functionality can be based on multiple approaches: Web SSO, identity federation (SAML2, OpenID Connect, WS-*, etc.), which can be combined to meet different needs.
+By reducing the number of passwords, the deployment of an SSO solution strengthens access security while improving the user experience;

-- Multi-factor authentication: it allows to reinforce security during authentication by using a second factor (OTP by SMS, push on a mobile application, etc.) and thus to guarantee the validity of the authentication provided by the user;
+- Multi-factor authentication: this enhances security during authentication by using a second factor (OTP via SMS, push on a mobile application, etc.), thus guaranteeing the validity of the authentication provided by the user;

-- Password self-service: it allows the user to be autonomous in case of loss or forget of his password.
+- Password self-service: enables users to be autonomous if they lose or forget their password.

-- A preference center (Opt-In) to allow the customer to manage his consents in an autonomous way;
+- A preference center (Opt-In) to allow customers to autonomously manage their consents;

-- Consent capture from touchpoints (e-commerce site, mobile applications, etc.);
+- Capture consent from touchpoints (e-commerce sites, mobile applications, etc.);

-- Automation of the renewal of consents following changes in conditions.
+- Automated renewal of consents following changes in conditions.

-The C-IAM foundation is not necessarily built on the basis of a single product and is not intended to replace CRM solutions, but rather to reinforce or complete the existing components of the information system in order to cover all needs.
+The C-IAM base is not necessarily built on the basis of a single product and is not intended to replace CRM solutions, but it reinforces or complements the existing bricks in the Information System in order to cover all needs.

 Our Digital Identity experts